softprops/unplanned/README.md

 * The directory must be writable.
 The unplanned server writes an empty temp file in the current working directory for context

+    cd path/to/anywhere
+    unplanned -p 1234

+This will start an http server the same as above but with an explicit port `1234`

 doug tangren (softprops) 2011